Originator Profile Blueprint

 Overview of Originator Profile

-The OP specification defines a Verifiable Credential (VC) and how it is distributed.
-Definitions of terms common throughout this specification are provided in the Glossary.
+The OP specification defines Verifiable Credentials (VCs) and how it is distributed.
+Definitions of terms common throughout this specification are provided in the Terminology.

-The OP defines the following specifications as common specifications for VC.
+The OP defines the following specifications as common specifications for VCs.

 - OP VC Data Model: VC-compliant data model defined in OP

-- Securing Mechanism: Securing Mechanism of VC as defined in OP
+- Securing Mechanism: Securing Mechanism of VCs as defined in OP

 - Certificate Data Model: The Certificate PA Data Model